spatie/laravel-open-telemetry/docs/advanced-usage/continuing-traces-with-other-systems.md

 ---
-title: Continuing traces from other systems
+title: Continuing tracing with other systems
 weight: 2
 ---

+## From other system

 If your Laravel app is used in a bigger system, where one of the other apps started a trace, your Laravel app might get called by that other apps with [a `traceparent` header](https://uptrace.dev/opentelemetry/opentelemetry-traceparent.html).
 This header contains the id of trace that was started.